 Tim Slack (Ph.D., Penn State) joined the LSU Department of Sociology in 2004.
 His scholarship focuses on the areas of social stratification, social demography, community and environment, and rural sociology, with emphasis on space and place as axes of inequality.
-Dr. Slack has published over 40 papers in a wide range of outlets, and has received funding to support his research program from sources including the National Science Foundation, U.S. Department of Agriculture, and U.S. Department of the Interior.
+Dr. Slack has published his research in a wide range of outlets and has received funding to support his program from sources including the National Science Foundation, U.S. Department of Agriculture, and U.S. Department of the Interior.
 Recent and ongoing research projects include studies of working poverty and other forms of underemployment; household livelihood strategies and participation in the informal economy (i.e., unrecorded work for cash, barter, and self-provisioning); and various aspects of regional inequality (e.g., place-based poverty dynamics, disaster vulnerability and resilience).
-Dr. Slack’s expertise has been sought for stories produced by major media outlets, including The New York Times and The Christian Science Monitor.
-He has served on the editorial boards for Demography, Population Research and Policy Review, and Rural Sociology.
+Dr. Slack’s expertise has been sought for stories produced by major media outlets, including The New York Times and The Advocate (Louisiana’s largest daily newspaper).
+He has served on the editorial boards of Demography, Population Research and Policy Review, and Rural Sociology.
 Dr. Slack was named a LSU Rainmaker in 2011, and received the LSU Alumni Association Faculty Excellence Award in 2015.
 He teaches a variety of courses, spanning from introductory sociology to graduate seminars on poverty and stratification.

 PhD: Pennsylvania State University (2004)

 (Syllabi are for illustrative purposes & subject to change)